jbcodeforce/jbcodeforce.github.io/docs/techno/cp4a/index.md

 * Master (3 nodes): 4 vCPU and 8 Gi memory on each node.
 * Worker (8 nodes): 16 vCPU and 32 Gi memory on each node.

-For ADP and deep learning processing of document, node needs to get GPU and CPU must meet TensorFlow AVX requirements.
+For ADP and deep learning processing of document, som Nodes need to get GPU and CPU must meet TensorFlow AVX requirements.

 For demo purpose 3 nodes are enough.